tensorcircuit/TenCirChem-NG/README.md

 ## License
 TenCirChem is released under Academic Public License.
-See the [LICENSE file](https://github.com/tencent-quantum-lab/TenCirChem/blob/master/LICENSE) for details.
+See the [LICENSE file](https://github.com/tensorcircuit/TenCirChem-NG/blob/master/LICENSE) for details.
-In short, you can use TenCirChem freely for non-commercial/academic purpose and commercial use requires a commercial license.
+In short, you can use TenCirChem-NG freely for non-commercial/academic purpose and commercial use requires a commercial license.

 ## Citing TenCirChem